JGCRI/gcam-doc/gcam-usa.md

 Denholm, P. and R. Margolis.
 2008.
 Supply Curves for Rooftop Solar PV-Generated Electricity for the United States.
 National Renewable Energy Laboratory, Technical Report NREL / TP-6A0-44073, November 2008.

-Edmonds, J. and J. Reilly.
-1983.
-"A Long-Term, Global, Energy-Economic Model of Carbon Dioxide Release From Fossil Fuel Use," Energy Economics, 5(2):74-88.

-Edmonds, J. and J. Reilly.
-1983.
-"Global Energy and CO<sub>2</sub> to the Year 2050," The Energy Journal, 4(3):21-47.

-Edmonds, J. and J. Reilly.
-1983.
-"Global Energy Production and Use to the Year 2050," Energy, 8(6):419-32

-Edmonds, J. and J. Reilly.
-1985.
-Global Energy: Assessing the Future, Oxford University Press, New York.
-1985.

 IEA.
 2009.
 Chemical and Petrochemical Sector - Potential of best practice technology and other measures for improving energy efficiency. <https://www.iea.org/publications/freepublications/publication/chemical_petrochemical_sector.pdf>

-Kim, S.H., J.A.
-Edmonds, J. Lurz, S.J.
-Smith, and M. Wise (2006).
-“The ObjECTS Framework for Integrated Assessment: Hybrid Modeling of Transportation.”
-Energy Journal 27: 63-91.

-Krey, V., G. Luderer, L. Clarke, and E. Kriegler.
-2014.
-Getting from here to there – energy technology transformation pathways in the EMF27 scenarios.
-Climatic Change 123: 369-382.

 Lopez A, B Roberts, D Heimiller (2012).
 U.S. Renewable Energy Technical Potentials: A GIS-Based Analysis.
 National Renewable Energy Laboratory, Technical Report NREL/TP-6A20-51946, July 2012

 Luckow, P.; Wise, M.; Dooley, J. (2011\_ Deployment of CCS Technologies across the Load Curve for a Competitive Electricity Market as a Function of CO<sub>2</sub> Emissions Permit Prices, In 10th International Conference on Greenhouse Gas Control Technologies, Amsterdam, The Netherlands, 19-23 September 2010, 2011; Gale, J.; Hendriks, C.; Turkenberg, W., Eds.
 Elsevier: Amsterdam, The Netherlands, 2011; pp 5762-5769.

-Schaeffer, R., Szklo, A. S., De Lucena, A. F. P., et al. 2012.
-Energy sector vulnerability to climate change: A review.
-Energy, 38, 1-12

 U.S. Census (2013) New Privately Owned Housing Units Completed (<http://www.census.gov/construction/nrc/>, downloaded 12/31/2013).